 Yes, unless stated otherwise, all prices are exclusive of VAT.

-We can make one off changes for you during office hours at a supplement.
+You can, if you wish to make the changes you need email us.
 Changes made by customer services can take a maximum of 5 working days.

 We are an independent intermediary who are able to source services from more than one telecom operator.
 This means that in the unlikely event that we were to cease trading our suppliers would be keen to continue to provide a service behind each number.